Welcome to Dr Lam's Medical Clinic Website!

 Q: Where will the new clinic be?

-A: Dr Caratun is likely to be at 323 Wilson St E, Ancaster, ON L9G 4A8.
+A: Dr Caratun is at Suite 202, 323 Wilson St E, Ancaster, ON L9G 4A8.
 This in the heart of Ancaster Village, near where several other doctors of the FHO currently practice.
-His exact location is to be finalized soon.
+This is on the second floor of the building, where he shares his office with another of the doctors of the FHO.

 Q: Will the after hours service be the same?